VadimBoev/miniapp/README.md

 # MiniApp
 Stop using Java when creating your Android app!
 Create an application entirely in C++

 Example just app for Android in C++ with ImGUI (how graphic wrapper)

+This works very well in VS 2019.
+In VS 2022, something was broken and the build for Android no longer works that way.
+I'll redo it all later.

 ## Features
 - OpenGL v3 is used